 - Find out more: how to shop safely in store during the coronavirus outbreak

 Many shielding and vulnerable people are turning to volunteer groups to help them with accessing essentials, but last year this led to concern over how to pay without handing over cash or card details.

 Supermarkets introduced shopping cards, which are designed to be topped up like gift vouchers.
 These offer a safer payment method to support those that are relying on volunteers.

-Click the links in the list below to be taken to the web page to purchase a card for your chosen supermarket, or check out our story on the safest ways to pay volunteers for shopping for the pros and cons of other methods.
+Click the links in the list below to be taken to the webpage to buy a card for your chosen supermarket, or check out our story on the safest ways to pay volunteers for shopping for the pros and cons of other methods.

 - Aldi – volunteer gift cards for set amounts